altitude/Cathode/README.md

 canvas : a simple löve canvas
-unit : pixel size used for CRT display modifier : table used to destroy the screen : { amount of broken lines (between 0 and 1), size of broken lines, amount of vertical destroying (between 0 and 1), size of vertical destroying}
+unit : pixel size used for CRT display modifier : table used to destroy the screen

 Returns a canvas, unit times bigger than the canvas you gave to the function.